KarolS/millfork/doc/api/target-platforms.md

 * `pet` – Commodore PET

+* `nes_small` – a tiny 32K PRGROM + 8K CHRROM Famicom/NES program
+For more complex programs, you need to create your own "platform" definition.
+Read [the NES programming guide](./famicom-programming-guide.md) for more info.

 * `a8` – Atari 8-bit computers

 * `apple2` – Apple II+/IIe/Enhanced IIe

 The primary and most tested platform is Commodore 64.

-Currently, all targets assume that the program will be loaded from disk or tape.
+Currently, targets that assume that the program will be loaded from disk or tape are better tested.
-Cartridge targets are not yet available.
+Cartridge targets may exhibit unexpected bugs.

 ### A note about Apple II